CFD-GO/TCLB/README.md

 You can contribute to the documentation at [CFD-GO/TCLB_docs](https://github.com/CFD-GO/TCLB_docs).

+### Supported architectures
+This code is designed to run on **Linux**.
+We strongly recommend using Linux for compilation, computation and postprocessing.

+Nevertheless, TCLB can be compiled on Windows (CPU only), using the [Windows Subsystem for Linux](https://pl.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+It also can be compiled on MacOS (also CPU only).
+Both Debian and Red Hat based linux distributions are supported by the `install.sh` script described below, as is MacOS (with `brew` package manager).

 ### Dependencies

 For the code to compile and work you'll need a few things: